What Is a Power Law? Discovering Scale Invariance with Real Examples

 8. Watch for hidden variables.
 Like Richter’s magnitude being already logarithmic

-The moment of discovery is always step 4: the log-log plot snapping into a straight line when everything else was a curve.
+The moment of discovery is always step 4.
+The log-log plot snapping into a straight line when everything else was a curve.
 That’s the “aha” moment we will remember.

 So, what is a Power Law?